aarpm433/m9/MERN_CodeBloggs_ForFrontend/MERN_CodeBloggs_ForFrontend/README.md

 ## CodeBlogg - Base Frames and dropdown

 #### What, if any DATA is required from the backend to render the wireframe?
+UserName is required from backend to display on the menu dropdown

 #### What, if any, ACTIONS is this wireframe responsible for?
+This Wireframe is responsible for both logging out and redirecting towards the account settings page.
+POST /session/logout
+Parameters Name
+Query      token
+Sample Response
+{
+  Status: "ok",
+  "message" : "successfully logged out"
+}

 ```